benjaV2/Vulcan/README.md

     set MONGO_URL env var to the mongo server IP python manage runserver 0.0.0.0:port
-    on the first run the app will init the mongo db and populate it with data this can be skipped on next runs by setting SKIP_DB_INIT env var to 1
+    on the first run the app will init the mongo db and populate it with data this can be skipped on next runs by setting skip_db_init env var to 1
     ```